contactraj-sharma/cyber-attack-control-frameworks/README.md

 [![MITRE ATT&CK® v12](https://img.shields.io/badge/MITRE%20ATT%26CK®-v12-red)](https://attack.mitre.org/versions/v12/)
 [![codecov](https://codecov.io/gh/center-for-threat-informed-defense/attack-control-framework-mappings/branch/main/graph/badge.svg?token=PLVBGOUWMC)](https://codecov.io/gh/center-for-threat-informed-defense/attack-control-framework-mappings)

-# Security Control Framework Mappings to ATT&CK
+# Security Control Framework Mappings to ATT&CK and NIST
 This repository contains security control framework mappings to MITRE ATT&CK® with supporting documentation and resources.
 These mappings provide a critically important resource for organizations to assess their security control coverage against real-world threats as described in the ATT&CK knowledge base and provide a foundation for integrating ATT&CK-based threat information into the risk management process.
 This work was developed by the [Center for Threat-Informed Defense](https://ctid.mitre-engenuity.org/) in collaboration with our participants.

 The most recent mapping update from ATT&CK v10.1 to v12.1 was accomplished by applying the Center’s ATT&CK Sync methodology and tools.
 This mappings update served as a case study for [ATT&CK Sync](https://github.com/center-for-threat-informed-defense/attack-sync) and a 75% reduction in labor hours was achieved as compared to previous update efforts, due to the ability to quickly focus attention on only those mappings which were materially impacted by changes to ATT&CK.
 ATT&CK Sync is applicable to any project that relies on ATT&CK and is a freely available, open-source project, as are all Center resources.
 For more specifics on this effort, please visit the [Case Study: NIST 800 53 Mappings](https://github.com/center-for-threat-informed-defense/attack-sync/wiki/Case-Study:-NIST-800-53-Mappings).